Toucaan/toucaan.docs/blog/2023-02-17-rethinking-css-frameworks/index.md

 Given the diversity of devices and the scale of connectivity today, it is safe to assume that the range of devices available today is on a **linear continuum of screen size and form factor**; that the slate of glass or the touch screen is practically resizable freely just like the browser itself.

-# The First Issue of Older CSS Frameworks
+# The First Issue

 The web is enormous now, and it is undoubtedly much harder to scale apps between the lowest and the highest options available today.
 Notice that we are not even talking about vendor inconsistencies at this point.

-The range of hardware itself is large enough to void the very first assumption made by nearly all the major frameworks:
+The range of hardware itself is vast enough to void the very first assumption taken by nearly all the major frameworks:

 > **Hardcoded breakpoints using device width.**.